-California fires raging as red flag warnings spread across the West
+Canadian wildfires force 14,000 to evacuate as California fires rage

 Story highlights

-- Red flag warnings have been issued across six states in the West

-- Wildfires saw thousands of Californians evacuate their homes over weekend
+- California wildfires saw thousands evacuated from homes over weekend

+(CNN)More than 200 wildfires were burning in British Columbia, Canada, Monday evening, forcing 14,000 people to evacuate, according to fire officials.

+About a dozen of the fires are considered major, Kevin Skrepnek, spokesman for the British Columbia Wildlife Service, said Monday.
+Military assistance has been brought in to help the 1,000 fire personnel currently fighting the fires, which are mostly in rural areas.

 The intense fire and fallen trees made the road out of the Circle V Ranch camp in Santa Barbara County impassable for several hours.
 The campers left so quickly that they didn't have time to retrieve any of their belongings.